2011 North Norfolk District Council election

-The 2011 North Norfolk District Council election to the North Norfolk District Council took place on Thursday 5 May 2011.
+The 2011 North Norfolk District Council election took place on 5 May 2011 to elect members to North Norfolk District Council in Norfolk, England.
+This was on the same day as other local elections.

 There were 48 seats up for election, all councillors from all wards.
 The results of the election produced a majority for the Conservatives who gained overall control of the council for the first time, replacing the Liberal Democrats.